Can I travel to Canada with a schengen visa?

 Conclusion

 A Schengen visa will only allow travel in Europe and it does not have power in Canada.
-In order to visit Canada, one needs to apply for a Canadian visitor visa (TRV) or an eTA, in case of a visa-exempt country.
+In order to visit Canada, one needs to apply for a Canadian visitor visa (TRV) or a Canada eTA, in case of a visa-exempt country.
 Travellers are always advised to verify the recent requirements on the official Government of Canada webpage before they make flights to avoid inconvenience.

 Related Articles

-- What is the largest lake in Alberta?
+- What is the cheapest province in Canada?

-- What is the longest river in Canada?
+- What is the smallest province in Canada?

-- What is the weather in Vancouver in October?
+- What is the largest port of entry in Canada?

 HOW CAN WE HELP?